trufflesuite/trufflesuite.com/public/docs/advanced/commands.md

 # Available Commands

-##### build
+### build

-Build a development version of the app; creates the `./build` directory.
+Execute build pipeline (if configuration present)

 ```none
 $ truffle build
 ```

-Optional parameters:

-* `--dist`: Build a distributable version of the app.
-Only applicable when using the default builder.

 See the [Building your application](/docs/getting_started/build) section for more details.

-##### console
+### console

-Run a console with your contract objects instantiated and ready to use.
+Run a console with contract abstractions and commands available.

 ```none
 $ truffle console